Bear vs Apple Notes (2026): Markdown Polish or Free Default?

 5. Export and Data Portability

-Bear.
-Export individual notes or the whole library to Markdown, PDF, HTML, DOCX, RTF, JPG.
-Lossless Markdown round-trip.
+Bear can export individual notes or the whole library to Markdown, PDF, HTML, DOCX, RTF, and JPG.
+The lossless Markdown round-trip is the real advantage.
 Bear's export pipeline ships TextBundle support so embedded images travel with the Markdown, per Bear's documentation page (May 2026).
 A 1,000-note library exports in under a minute on a 2024 MacBook Air per user reports.

-Apple Notes.
-Export to PDF only (per-note, manual).
-No bulk export.
-Migrating out is painful, and the Apple Notes Importer pattern (read the SQLite database directly) is the practical workaround used by most Bear and Obsidian importers.
+Apple Notes exports to PDF only, one note at a time.
+There is no native bulk export.
+Migrating out is painful, and the Apple Notes Importer pattern, which reads the SQLite database directly, is the practical workaround used by most Bear and Obsidian importers.

-Verdict.
 Bear wins decisively.
-Apple Notes is a data jail.
+Apple Notes is a data jail by comparison.
 The OneNote-to-Bear migration path covered in OneNote vs Bear shows what a clean Markdown migration looks like in practice.

 6. Search

-Apple Notes.
-Searches typed text, OCR''d text in images, handwritten ink, and document attachments.
-Industry-leading depth.
+Apple Notes searches typed text, OCR'd text in images, handwritten ink, and document attachments.
+Its search depth is excellent for mixed-media notebooks.

-Bear.
-Searches typed text, Markdown headers, and tags.
-Fast, scoped, regex-aware in Bear 2.
+Bear searches typed text, Markdown headers, and tags.
+It is fast, scoped, and regex-aware in Bear 2.

-Verdict.
-Apple Notes wins for mixed-media; Bear wins for text-vault search precision.
+Apple Notes wins for mixed-media search.
+Bear wins for text-vault search precision.

 7. Collaboration

-Apple Notes.
-Real-time collaboration, mentions, activity view per note.
-Solid for small-team capture (couples, families, study groups).
+Apple Notes supports real-time collaboration, mentions, and an activity view per note.
+It works well for small-team capture across couples, families, and study groups.

-Verdict.
-Apple Notes wins decisively if you need to share.
+Apple Notes wins decisively if you need to share notes.

 8. AI Features

-Apple Notes.
-Apple Intelligence shipped 2024 with iOS 18 / iPadOS 18 per Apple's documentation page (May 2026).
-Summaries, suggested replies, Math Notes auto-compute.
-On-device for most operations, Private Cloud Compute for heavier ones.
-The Microsoft Work Trend Index 2024 research reported employees switch contexts 275 times per day on average; an in-app AI summarizer is the single largest time-saver against that pattern.
+Apple Intelligence shipped in 2024 with iOS 18 and iPadOS 18 per Apple's documentation page (May 2026).
+Apple Notes gets summaries, suggested replies, and Math Notes auto-compute.
+Most operations run on-device, with Private Cloud Compute reserved for heavier requests.
+The Microsoft Work Trend Index 2024 research reported that employees switch contexts 275 times per day on average, which makes in-app summarization a real workflow advantage.

-Bear.
-No native AI in Bear 2 as of early 2026.
-Markdown export means you can pipe to your own AI tool.
-The Ahrefs 600K-page AI-content study reported 86.5% of top-ranked pages now use some AI assistance, so Markdown-first writers piping to a separate AI layer remain on parity with bundled-AI competitors, per public benchmarks.
+Bear has no native AI in Bear 2 as of early 2026.
+Markdown export means you can send notes to your own AI tool.
+The Ahrefs 600K-page AI-content study reported that 86.5% of top-ranked pages now use some AI assistance, so Markdown-first writers who use a separate AI layer remain on parity with bundled-AI competitors, per public benchmarks.

-Verdict.
-Apple Notes wins on built-in AI; Bear wins for users who pipe to external AI.
+Apple Notes wins on built-in AI.
+Bear works better for users who prefer external AI over bundled AI.
 For broader smart-notes coverage and a fuller Apple-ecosystem comparison set including AI-grounded options, see smart notes app.

 When to Pick Bear